djcurr/heatEquationVisualization/README.md

 For my Differential Equations II class, I decided to create a simulator based on the heat differential equation.
-The goals of this project were to learn C++, learn how to implement computation math in C++, implement parallel computing concepts, practice software design concepts, and create a cool visualization.
+The goals of this project were to learn C++, learn how to implement computational math in C++, implement parallel computing concepts, practice software design concepts, and create a cool visualization.
 This project allows the user to draw initial conditions on three grids, initial temperature, sources, and material.
 The initial temperature is given